Improving the lives of Canadian children

 CPSP: Call for study proposals

 The Canadian Paediatric Surveillance Program (CPSP) is looking for investigators to initiate new studies for active surveillance of low-frequency, high-impact diseases and conditions that affect Canadian children and youth.
-Interested investigators should contact the CPSP to discuss topics of interest and to submit their proposals by March 4, 2024 for consideration at the Spring CPSP Steering Committee meeting.
+Interested investigators should contact the CPSP to discuss topics of interest and to submit their proposals before September 8, 2025 for consideration at the Fall CPSP Scientific Steering Committee meeting.

 Electronic Reporting Option